ronekko/ParlAI/README.md

 See [here](https://github.com/facebookresearch/ParlAI/blob/master/parlai/tasks/task_list.py) for the current complete task list.

 Choosing a task in ParlAI is as easy as specifying it on the command line, as shown in the above image (right).
 If the dataset has not been used before, ParlAI will automatically download it.
 As all datasets are treated in the same way in ParlAI (with a single dialog API), a dialog agent can in principle switch training and testing between any of them.
-Even better, one can specify many tasks at once (multi-tasking) by simply providing a comma-separated list, e.g.  the command line “-t babi,squad”, to use those two datasets, or even all  the QA datasets at once  (-t #qa) or indeed every task in ParlAI at once (-t #all).
+Even better, one can specify many tasks at once (multi-tasking) by simply providing a comma-separated list, e.g.  the command line "-t babi,squad", to use those two datasets, or even all  the QA datasets at once  (-t #qa) or indeed every task in ParlAI at once (-t #all).
 The aim is to make it easy to build and evaluate very rich dialog models.

 Each task folder contains: